-This qualification comprises a number of units.
+This qualification comprises of one unit.
 A unit describes what is expected of a competent person in particular aspects of their job.

 Each unit is divided into learning outcomes which describe in further detail the skills and knowledge that a candidate should possess.